-In the last few years, there have been several proposals and studies linked to the Department of Defense (DoD) closing U.S.-based Commissaries as a way to slash hundreds of millions of dollars from defense budgets.
-The issue has been pursued as far as requesting a written plan from the Defense Commissary Agency (DeCA) that would outline how DeCA would close all US Commissaries.
+In the last few years, several proposals and studies have been linked to the Department of Defense closing U.S.-based commissaries as a way to slash hundreds of millions of dollars from defense budgets.
+The issue has been pursued as far as requesting a written plan from the Defense Commissary Agency that would outline how it would close all U.S. commissaries.

 As of right now, the commissaries haven’t been given the kiss of death.
 This is an initial step to investigate the process of closing the base grocery stores, create a time line if the closures do come to pass and investigate the impact this could have on the active-duty and retiree communities.